 - Partial Oligopoly: Partial oligopoly is a condition in which one firm is a price leader, who dominates the whole market and all other firms have to follow the prices and quantity set by this firm.

 - Full Oligopoly: If there is no price leadership and all firms are competing with each other in the market that condition is known as a full oligopoly.

 - Collusive Oligopoly: When two or more firms merge to maximize their joint profit that condition is termed as a collusive oligopoly, i.e., these firms don’t work for their benefit, but their motive is to maximize their collective profit.
 It’s one of the best examples is (OPEC) in which various nations work jointly as oil-exporting company groups.

 - Non-collusive Oligopoly: When a various company competes in the market to increase its market share, that condition is known as a non-collusive oligopoly.

-Oligopoly is a market network where there is a limited number of firms in the industry and where each firm is interdependent with each other.
+An oligopoly is a market network where there is a limited number of firms in the industry and where every firm is linked with one another.
 It is a market structure where the various seller sells homogeneous or differentiated products.